BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 When the scanner is stuck at `"Scanning IPs, refreshing display in x seconds ..."`, it typically indicates one of the following situation:

 - You are not currently in an online session with a minimum of 2 players.<br />
-  The scanner only updates the script's display when packets are received.<br />
-  I'll try to fix this annoying behavior in a future version.
 - The configuration for the script may not be set up correctly.<br />
   Please refer to [Manual Configuration](#manual-configuration) for detailed instructions.